 This depends on the lender.
-Some lender have no limit as to the age of the car whereas others will only accept the car if it's less than seven years old.
+Some lenders have no limit as to the age of the car whereas others will only accept the car if it's less than seven years old.

 Should I get a secured or unsecured loan?

 That's up to you.
 If you don't have an asset to put forward in order to be used as security for the loan, an unsecured car loan is better for you.
-However, if you do have an asset to be used as security, a secured loan is better as you can benefit from a lower rate.
+However, if you do have an asset you can use as security (like the car itself), a secured loan is better as you can benefit from a lower rate.

 What do I need to make available in order to apply for a $30,000 car loan?